Check Car Mileage

 Quick Facts

-• Odometer fraud is the illegal practice of rolling back a vehicle’s odometer to make it appear as though it has fewer miles than it actually does.
+• Odometer fraud is the illegal practice of rolling back a vehicle's odometer to make it show fewer miles than it actually has.

 Conclusion